cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 A player sends a `MsgPlayMove` when [making a move](./play-game.md).
 This message can succeed or fail for several reasons.
 One error situation is when the message represents an invalid move.

-Players should be able to make sure that a move is valid before burning gas.
+Players should be able to confirm that a move is valid before burning gas.
 To add this functionality, you need to create a way for the player to call the [`Move`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L274) function without changing the game's state.
 Use a query because they are evaluated in memory and do not commit anything permanently to storage.

 ## New information